 my favorite part of this walk around the printer's quarter:

 snapping and sharing photos with these beautiful and colorful ladies

 erin in the feather print caftan, sold out, but still available in california at anthropologie concept stores

 depending on the style of printing, fabric is pretreated. all fabric is soaked to remove starches and sometimes dyed or bleached white.

 harda dyeing happens next usually-- this is kind of like a primer that turns ivory when dried in the sun. harda is a natural substance made from the myrobalan nut.

-we use some chemical dyes in our products to achieve custom colors, and we also use some natural dyes. we plan to explore these natural dyes more and more. we've used natural dyes in our spring 2017 collection "bagru" print (coming in march!). we love the natural gray tone and even love how it varies from lot to lot, which is always the case with natural dyes.
+we use azo free dyes in our products to achieve custom colors, and we occasionally use natural dyes. we plan to explore these natural dyes more and more. we've used natural dyes in our spring 2017 collection "bagru" print (coming in march!). we love the natural gray tone and even love how it varies from lot to lot, which is always the case with natural dyes.

 bagru black is a soft black with a bit of a red tint, made from fermented syahi, which is usually horseshoes soaked with sugar cane and water. bagru gray is the natural state of the fabric after washing in the water, affected by alum. it varies from batch to batch, is more of a beige/gray and is always beautiful.

 a few of the natural substances deepak uses in the printing process: dahura flowers, harda and alum

 we worked on some discharge prints while in bagru, meaning the fabric is first dyed, then the "blockprint" removes the dye where it is stamped. to dye the base layer, we visited a dye house.